 That killing him before he was assimilated qualified as "helping" was just as bad.

 The way Picard acts, as the situation becomes more bleak by the minute.
 We're talking a man who normally is fairly cool in most situations, even life or death ones normally.
-Right from the get go, we see just how personal this is, when Picard is once again faced with the lack of trust of some other Star Fleet Officers due to his time as Locutus (the first being DS9 when Sisko was not all that happy to see him after the Battle of Wolf 359.)
+Right from the get go, we see just how personal this is, when Picard is once again faced with the lack of trust of some other Star Fleet Officers due to his time as Locutus (as shown in episodes such as Emissary and The Drumhead).
 Let's put that in perspective.
 Picard is Captain of Starfleet's newest, and most advanced ship at the time, an Assault Cruiser type ship.
 And the first thing Starfleet does is tell Picard and crew to take a hike, and DO NOT play the role of being Big Damn Heroes.
 Obviously Picard is not happy to be reminded of the fact that he had Starfleet secrets taken by the Borg when he was assimilated.
 By mid movie, he's clearly shifting into Blood Knight territory, taking actions just for the sake of engaging the Borg in battle, including dumping an entire Thompson machine gun's drum magazine worth of .45 calibur bullets into some drones, even after they're dead.
 Near the end he's crossing into full blown Revenge Before Reason, throwing one of the most violent fits ever seen in a Star Trek series, insulting his most trusted officers along the way.
 This is a movie which begins to really call into question Picard's psychological health.